LucBUTGH/Pomodoro/README.md

 ## Introduction

 The Pomodoro Timer is a time management application based on the Pomodoro technique.
-This project was developed by Luc Leveque as part of their second-year coursework in the Bachelor's in Information Technology program.
+This project was developed by Luc Leveque as part of their second-year coursework in the BUT Informatique program.

 The Pomodoro technique is a time management method that uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
 This technique is known to improve productivity and focus.